 Less blushing.
 More talking.

-Learn to comfortably talk to your kids about healthy sexuality.
+Learn to comfortably talk to your kids about sex, genitals and other weird body stuff.

 Feeling uncomfortable about having “the talk”?